-If we trust our Creator enough to allow His access to our hearts, we will be molded into something beautiful and see the Trinity at work in our lives; however, there’s another important character-building factor, and that’s people.
+If we trust our Creator enough to allow Him access to our hearts, we will be molded into something beautiful and see the Trinity at work in our lives; however, there is another important character-building factor and that is people.
 On this note, the book of Proverbs elaborates (Proverbs 27:17):

 “As iron sharpens iron, so a man sharpens the countenance of his friend.”

-The countenance of a friend indicates proximity; from a distance the face of a friend will be just a blotch in the scenery.
-Face-time, however, is what we all need to reap the benefits of a thriving relationship.
+From a distance the face of a friend will be just a blotch in the scenery.
+Face-time is what we need to connect.
 A good friend will bring out the best in us.
-We find ourselves validated, uplifted, counseled, strengthened, encouraged, challenged, and sharpened.
+We find ourselves validated, uplifted, strengthened, encouraged, challenged, and sharpened.

 So, if you have good friends, appreciate them today.
 If you have no friends, listen more closely to what others have to say.
 Who knows?
-It may turn a leaf and open up a brand new chapter in your life.
+You may make a friend today.